theberrigan/s3-deploy/README.md

 Deploys files found by the `./dist/**` glob patten to S3.
 Change `AWS_REGION` with the AWS region of your bucket and `SOME_BUCKET_NAME` with the name of your bucket where file files should end up.

+You can also gzip the files before sending them, just ad `--gzip` parameter.

 ## Commands

 ### Production build